 Homework is not used for assessment because parental input can vary from child to child.
-Attainment grades are sometimes given for individual pieces of work in the Prep 3 or 4 to give feedback to the pupil and their parents.

 Many pupils get on with their homework without any fuss, but some parents dread homework time!
 It is probably best to establish a routine, homework being done as soon as your child arrives home or immediately after the evening meal, if not too late.
 A quiet place away from the TV is essential for a good productive session!